Got Guaranteed (GOTG) Price Reaches $0.10 on Top Exchanges

-Got Guaranteed (GOTG) traded down 35% against the U.S. dollar during the 24-hour period ending at 18:00 PM E.T. on April 25th.
-During the last week, Got Guaranteed has traded 43.4% lower against the U.S. dollar.
-One Got Guaranteed token can currently be purchased for approximately $0.10 or 0.00000361 BTC on major cryptocurrency exchanges.
-Got Guaranteed has a market cap of $30.58 million and $32,676.17 worth of Got Guaranteed was traded on exchanges in the last 24 hours.
+Got Guaranteed (GOTG) traded 0.1% lower against the U.S. dollar during the twenty-four hour period ending at 17:00 PM Eastern on April 30th.
+Got Guaranteed has a total market cap of $30.26 million and $69,466.69 worth of Got Guaranteed was traded on exchanges in the last day.
+One Got Guaranteed token can currently be bought for $0.10 or 0.00000343 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Got Guaranteed has traded 36.7% lower against the U.S. dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.